8-week Mindfulness for Health & Well-being

 I learnt to be kind to myself when suffering from panic or stress, and using breath to soften feelings.

-This course takes place in the South Wing, Sharpham House -
+The course at Sharpham House takes place in the South Wing Hall:

 The room will be open for participants 15 minutes before the start of the course.
 Each session runs from 7pm until 9pm.